MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/storage-platform/connected-storage/connected-storage-technical-overview.md

 ### Monitoring connected storage network activity using Fiddler

 It can be helpful to determine whether your console is interacting with the service when cloud storage operations are performed.
 Using Fiddler can help determine whether your console is making calls to the service successfully or if it is encountering authorization errors.
 For information about setting up Fiddler on an Xbox One, see *How to use Fiddler with Xbox One*, in this XDK documentation.

-## Best practices

-Observing the practices described below will help you implement save functionality for your app that is responsive, robust, and understandable for users as they roam across consoles.

-### Warning

- **Do not store dependent data across containers**
-Do not store data with dependencies across more than one container.
-Containers can be separated due to incomplete synchronization, power loss, or other error conditions.
-Data stored in a single container must be self-sufficient and self-consistent.

-### Good practices

- **Do not discourage users from turning off the console or navigating away** Your title should not discourage users from turning off the console or navigating away from your app when saving.
-On Xbox 360, if a user turns off the system while your title is saving, the user's data is not saved.
-On Xbox One, your title receives a suspend event and has 1 second to use the **Connected Storage API** to save state.
-The system ensures that data is properly committed to the hard drive before it shuts down completely or enters its low-power state.
-The same suspension process occurs if the user ejects your title's disc to play another one.

- **Tell the user when the app is trying to load data** When your app is waiting for a **GetForUserAsync** call to complete, visually indicate to the user that the app is trying to load data.
-Though the system provides UI during the synchronization process when your app is running full-screen, this UI is hidden if the user navigates to the Home screen.
-This situation is likely if the system is synchronizing a lot of data for the requested connected storage space.

- **Retain connected storage spaces**
-Retain **ConnectedStorageSpace** objects rather than try to acquire them every time a read or write event occurs.
-There are no negative effects on performance or robustness caused by retaining a **ConnectedStorageSpace** object for an extended time.

- **Keep data sizes small**
-Keep the size of saved data small.
-All user data in connected storage is uploaded to the cloud when the console is online.
-Optimize your data formats to ensure minimal delays and bandwidth usage.

- **Verify that users don't mind not saving**
-Check for OutOfLocalStorage errors returned from **GetForUserAsync** and **SubmitUpdatesAsync**, and query users to see if they really want to play without saving.
-If a user indicates wanting to save games, retry the operation.

- **Check the user's quota and prompt to clear space** Check for a **QuotaExceeded** error returned by **SubmitUpdatesAsync**.
-If your app receives this message, notify users that they cannot save any more data until they have freed up some space; present them with UI that enables them to do so.
-Each user gets 256 MB of data per app, and each app gets 64 MB of per-machine storage that is local to the console.

- **Save the state of menus for restoration later** Save menu state and other app settings in addition to saving core game data.
-If the user plays another app and then comes back to yours, restore them to a contextually appropriate menu state.

- **Respond to signed-in user changes**
-Users can sign out while your app is suspended.
-When the app is resumed, it should determine if the set of signed-in users has changed.
-Consider navigating to an appropriate location within the app, such as a menu, when this occurs.

-### Important practices

- **Provide UI for managing saved data**
-Unlike Xbox 360, Xbox One has no system-hosted UI for managing saved games.
-Your app should provide UI that allows users to manage their saved data within the app.
-For apps with an automatic save system, the app should offer an option to reset saved data to enable users to reset to a default play state.

- **Ensure that users can always reach UI to manage saved games** Ensure that your app can always reach its management UI for saved games, even in the presence of buggy saved data.
-If a user's saved data becomes unreadable due to an app bug or data corruption, the app should allow users to recover to a state that doesn't crash or prevent them from playing.

 ## Resources